1992

 was busy with their ego-sh**.
 But nobody thanked him."[8]

-Alan also says that, "a lot of the time it's myself and Flood who are
+original demos.[9]
+A lot of the time it's myself and Flood who are left there

-left there in the early hours of the morning, doing what we call 'screwdriver'
+in the early hours of the morning, doing what we call 'screwdriver' work.
+It's

-work.
-It's sifting through bits of performance and restructuring it, which bores
+sifting through bits of performance and restructuring it, which bores Martin

-Martin most of the time and Dave to an extent, but I actually quite enjoy it."[9]
+most of the time and Dave to an extent.[10]
+In fact, it's been suggested that

-friend, he knew how fixated Alan was on studio work.
-So what exactly was different
+he knew how fixated Alan was on studio work.
+So what exactly was different or worse

-or worse in comparison with Violator?
-Why did something that had worked before
+in comparison to Violator?
+Why did something not work anymore that had worked before?

 Martin: "I felt totally distanced from the rest of the band, I really